AStroCvijo/pre_al/README.md

 ---

-## Adapting to a Real Alerting System
+## 🚀 Adapting to a Real Alerting System

--  **Adapt recall based on additioanl information.**
+-  **Adapt recall based on additional information.**

 -  **Stream inference.** Replace batch DataLoader with a sliding buffer that processes each new sensor reading as it arrives.

--  **Monitor for drift.** Track for distribution shift.
+-  **Monitor for drift.** 📡 Track for distribution shift.
 If the model's average confidence drifts over time, that's a signal to retrain.
-Ideally the model should be able to incorporate new incoming data into future predictions without requiring a full retrain
+Ideally the model should be able to incorporate new incoming data into future predictions without requiring a full retrain.